 Finally, focussing on reading comprehension will also sharpen essential literacy skills for Ontario students.
 The more practice students have with different types of texts, the more prepared they will be to interpret these texts on the Ontario Literacy Test.
 This reading comprehension unit focuses on making inferences, making predictions, and summarizing several different forms of texts.

-What happens if you fail the OSSLT?
+What if you fail the OSSLT?

 If a student fails the OSSLT, there are a few options.
 For one, students can attempt to write the Ontario Literacy Test again.
-If your student has an IEP, they are also entitled to the accommodations listed on their file.
+If the student has an IEP, they are also entitled to the accommodations listed on their file.
 Be sure to review this to ensure that accommodations are met for their second attempt.

 The Ontario Literacy Course includes mandated tasks that are outlined in the Ontario Curriculum.
 Students can complete assignments and activities that align with these mandated tasks in order to develop a literacy portfolio.